 Become a Jaguar and discover our mission to serve you.

 * Southern Association of Colleges and Schools Commission on Colleges

 Science and Mathematics

-For the student wanting to pursue a degree in Biology, Psychology and Math.
+For the student wanting to pursue a degree in Biology, Psychology or Math.

-For students wanting a degree in English, Communications, History, Women's Studies and Spanish.
+For students wanting a degree in Communications, History, or Women's Studies.

-For students wanting a degree in Criminology, Political Science, and Sociology.
+For students wanting a degree in Criminology, Political Science, or Sociology.